v

 Published version

-A published version is the article in formal format that is published online by the publisher.
+A published version is an article in its formal format that is published online by the publisher.
 The version self-archived should include the full citation of the article on the first page.

 Disclaimer Statement